St. Petersburg Saints

 The St. Petersburg Saints were a minor league baseball team that operated out of St. Petersburg, Florida.
 The team began as a semi-pro team and as early as October 1908, the semi-pro Saints played the Cincinnati Reds in a post-season exhibition game.
 By 1914, the Saints were receiving regular coverage in the local press.

-They played in the Florida State League from 1920–1928 and then folded operations.
-A second team, also called the St.Petersburg Saints played in the Florida International League from 1947–1954 and the Florida State League from 1955–1965.
+St. Petersburg teams played as members of the Florida State League from 1920 to 1928 and then folded operations.
+A second team, also called the St. Petersburg Saints played in the Florida International League from 1947 to 1954 and the Florida State League from 1955 to 1965.
 The team won four championships and were owned by R. Vernon and Irene C. Eckert from 1951–1954.

+Baseball Hall of Fame members Sparky Anderson (1966) and Jimmie Foxx (1947) managed St. Petersburg minor league teams.

 Affiliations

 They were affiliated with Cleveland in 1949, the New York Yankees from 1956–1961, and Los Angeles Dodgers from 1962–1965.
 The team name was changed to the St. Petersburg Cardinals upon their signing an affiliation deal with the St. Louis Cardinals in 1966.
 They continued as the Cards through 1996, winning four more championships.
 The team was renamed once more in 1997 as the St. Petersburg Devil Rays (an affiliation deal with the Tampa Bay Devil Rays, now the Tampa Bay Rays) and remained operation until folding for good after the 2000 season when the Devil Rays affiliated with the Advanced Single-A Bakersfield Blaze for the 2001 season.